asbestian/lot-sizing/README.md

 About
 -----
 We consider the discrete, single-machine, multi-item, single-level [lot sizing problem](./doc/problem\_description.pdf).
-The problem is solved via a graph algorithmic approach based on enumerating directed cycles in a residual graph which represents all feasible schedules.
+The problem is solved via a graph algorithmic approach based on inspecting directed cycles in a residual graph which represents feasible schedules.

 An outline of the approach can be found in [doc/graph-optimisation.pdf](./doc/graph-optimisation.pdf).